Skip to content

 Google Chrome

-• Make sure Chrome is updated to the latest version
+1. Ensure Chrome is updated to the latest version.

 • Restart Chrome